 Hall staff know the realities of living in a hall of residence and they are here to support you while you navigate your way through hall living and the university environment.

 Deputy Head of Halls (DHoHs) and Residential Advisors (RAs) live on site and are usually your first point of contact.
 A duty RA is available daily after hours to deal with emergencies.

 University wide support

-Victoria University's Disability Service provides advice, expertise and support to students.
-They are committed to leading Victoria University to be an inclusive education provider, and are committed to eliminating barriers for people with disabilities wherever they exist.
+Victoria University of Wellington's Disability Service provides advice, expertise and support to students.
+They are committed to leading the University to be an inclusive education provider, and are committed to eliminating barriers for people with disabilities wherever they exist.
 This includes any mental health concerns.
 For further information visit Disability Services or Student Counselling.

 To contact the Student Support Coordinator, ring, email or pop in.